ondat/documentation/docs/upgrade/upgrade.md

 ## Prerequisites

-> ⚠️ Ensure that you have read the [PIDs prerequisite introduced in Ondat v2.3](/docs/prerequisites/pidlimits) and that you checked the init container logs to ensure your environments PID limits are set correctly.
+> ⚠️ Ensure that you have read the [PIDs prerequisite introduced in Ondat v2.3](/docs/prerequisites/pidlimits) and that you have checked the init container logs to ensure your environments PID limits are set correctly.

 > 💡 Pull down the new Ondat container image `storageos/node:v2.7.0` onto the nodes beforehand so that the cluster spins up faster.